Clearing Your Criminal Record

 In the state of Washington, there are laws in place that allow individuals with previous criminal convictions to go through a process to clear misdemeanors, gross misdemeanors and felony convictions from their criminal record.
 While people will often use the term "expungement" to refer to this process, this clearance of charges is known as an vacating convictions.
 Certain circumstances must be present to allow for convictions on your criminal record to be removed.
 If you qualify to vacate your criminal record, you will be able to legally deny that you were convicted of the offense that you were convicted of.

 The benefits of getting records expunged are exponential.
 You can inform future employers, lenders, leasers and educational institutions that you were never convicted of a crime.
 You can act as though the convictions never happened!
 If you are interested in clearing your record, you should speak with one of our attorneys to discuss your options.
-Certain offenses are not eligible and your lawyer can determine whether you qualify.
+Certain offenses are not eligible and a Seattle criminal defense lawyer from our firm can determine whether or not you qualify.

 Juvenile Court Records